astronomer/docs/astro/office-hours.md

 ## Book an office hours appointment

-Before booking an office hour appointment, please browse the documentation, [Astronomer Academy](https://academy.astronomer.io/), [Airflow Guides](https://docs.astronomer.io/learn/), or discussion on the [Astronomer Forum](https://forum.astronomer.io) to see if there are existing guides or resources that answer your question.
+Before you book an office hour appointment, please browse the documentation, [Astronomer Academy](https://academy.astronomer.io/), [Airflow Guides](https://docs.astronomer.io/learn/), or discussion on the [Astronomer Forum](https://forum.astronomer.io) to see if there are existing guides or resources that answer your question.

 To book office hours, click **Help** > **Book Office Hours** in the [Cloud UI](https://cloud.astronomer.io).
 Alternatively, you can click **Book office hours** in the left sidebar of this page.